owobot-org/owobot/README.md

 ### Tickets

 owobot can create tickets, which are private channels that allow users to talk directly to your server's moderators.
-When a ticket is closed, owobot compiles a log containing all the messages in the ticket and sends it to the event log ticket channel.
+When a ticket is closed, owobot compiles a log containing up to 100 messages from the ticket and sends it to the event log ticket channel.

 A user can only have one open ticket at a time.